Absolute privilege in English law: Enterprise

 Section 108 of the Enterprise Act 2002 provides:

 For the purposes of the law relating to defamation, absolute privilege attaches to any advice, guidance, notice or direction given, or decision or report made, by the OFT, [OFCOM,] the Commission or the Secretary of State in the exercise of any of their functions under this Part.

 Section 173 of that Act provides:

 For the purposes of the law relating to defamation, absolute privilege attaches to any advice, guidance, notice or direction given, or decision or report made, by the OFT, by the Secretary of State, by the appropriate Minister (other than the Secretary of State acting alone) or by the Commission in the exercise of any of their functions under this Part.

 History

 Section 69(2) of the Courts and Legal Services Act 1990 formerly provided:

 For the purposes of the law of defamation, the publication by the Lord Chancellor, a designated judge or the Director of any advice or reasons given by or to him in the exercise of functions under this Part shall be absolutely privileged.

+Human rights considerations

+In 2002, the European Court of Human Rights found that the application of absolute privilege to reporting of statements made in Parliament was not a violation of the Convention rights of the applicant, a woman referred to by her MP as a "neighbour from hell" in a debate on municipal housing policy.